codiverum/yii2-abstracttree/README.md

 -----

 Using this extension you can easily make:
   - customized migration
-- ActiveRecord classes
+  - ready to use ActiveRecord classes
-- node interface (TreeNodeInterface)

 #### Migration ####
 To make migration, you should create new migration: